martinber/noaa-apt/docs/how-it-works.md

 - Generate the final image starting a new line on every sync frame.

+- Draw the map overlay.

+- Rotate image if necessary.

 ### About frequency

 ![Frequency unit comparison]({{ site.baseurl }}/images/frequency.png)